- Flu season started earlier, more severe symptoms

 National reports indicate this year's flu season is starting earlier, and the symptoms are more severe than normal.

-In Oklahoma, the virus killed 129people across the state.
+In Oklahoma, the virus killed 279 people across the state since Sept 2017.

 Chart: Current flu numbers in Oklahoma

 The flu vaccine is typically effective at reducing the illness for between 40 and 60 percent of the population each season, according to the CDC, and this year, it is most effective against influenza B and influenza A(H1N1), but less effective against Influenza A (H3N2).